-Family intervention specialists work with both the child and the caregivers to address issues that are impacting the stability of the family, meeting with children and caregivers a minimum of two-three times weekly depending on family need and providing families with access to 24-hour on-call support.
+Family intervention specialists work with both the child and the caregivers to address issues that are impacting the stability of the family, meeting with children and caregivers a minimum of twothree times weekly depending on family need and providing families with access to 24-hour oncall support.
 Services are tailored to meet each family's needs, ongoing assessments and reviews measure progress throughout the intervention.

 The goals of the program are to reduce subsequent maltreatment, prevent foster care placement, and reduce time in state custody by successfully reuniting children with their families in a timelier manner.
-Diversion services generally last four to six months, while reunification services generally last six to nine months.
+The length of treatment is determined by the needs of the family and their progress.
+However, diversion services generally last four to six months, while reunification services generally last six to nine months.

 YVInterceptTM is currently available in Alabama, Arkansas, Florida, Georgia, Indiana, Massachusetts, New Hampshire, North Carolina, Oklahoma, Ohio, Oregon, and Tennessee.
-YVInterceptTM is currently the subject of a rigorous evaluation by an independent third party that examines whether YVInterceptTM (1) reduces the risk of placement into foster care among children who are at risk of placement having never been in out of home care previously, and (2) affects the rate of permanency, time to permanency, and re-entry into care for children referred to the program while in foster care.
-At this time, YVInterceptTM has two quasi-experimental studies underway that should be completed fall of 2019.
-Youth Villages is confident that it will meet the standard for a promising practice as defined by Family First.7 Arkansas is contracting with NCCD to complete an independent systematic review in order to receive transitional payments for this service.
+YVInterceptTM was recently the subject of a rigorous evaluation by an independent third party that examined whether YVInterceptTM (1) reduced the risk of placement into foster care among children who were at risk of placement having never been in out of home care previously, and (2) affected the rate of permanency, time to permanency, and re-entry into care for children referred to the program while in foster care.
+Arkansas contracted with NCCD to complete an independent systematic review in order to receive transitional payments for this service.
+NCCD determined a rating of Supported for Intercept.